Workplace Discrimination Lawyer in Knoxville, TN

 We can help you file a discrimination claim with the Tennessee Human Rights Commission (THRC), the EEOC, or a lawsuit in federal or state court.
 Generally, the EEOC allows you 180 days from the day of the alleged discrimination to file a claim.

 Proving that unfair treatment at work is discriminatory can be challenging, but our firm is committed to helping you uncover the truth.
-To set up a meeting to discuss a potential claim with a Knoxville workplace discrimination lawyer, reach out to our office at any time.
+To set up a meeting to discuss a potential claim with a workplace discrimination lawyer in Knoxville, reach out to our office at any time.